Rajinder Singh (spiritual master): Life and career

-Singh earned his bachelor's degree in electrical engineering from IIT (Indian Institute of Technology) Madras, India and his master's degree in Electrical Engineering from IIT (Illinois Institute of Technology) in Chicago, Illinois.
-He received his spiritual education from two of India's leading spiritual Masters: Kirpal Singh (1894–1974) and Darshan Singh (1921–1989).
-His training in both disciplines has helped him express age-old spiritual teachings in clear, logical language.
-Rajinder has had a twenty-year career in science, computers, and communications.
+Singh earned his bachelor's degree in India and his master's degree in Electrical Engineering from IIT (Illinois Institute of Technology) in Chicago, Illinois.
+He received his spiritual education from the Indian gurus Kirpal Singh (1894–1974) and Darshan Singh (1921–1989).

 He is the son of Darshan Singh (1921–1989) and grandson of Kirpal Singh (1894–1974).

-Singh stated that, "One of the greatest benefits of meditation is that we will not only have peace in our own homes, but will contribute to the peace of the world.
+Singh has stated that, "One of the greatest benefits of meditation is that we will not only have peace in our own homes, but will contribute to the peace of the world.
 Throughout the world, people are praying for peace.
 But, as the expression goes, charity begins at home.
 World peace can only become a reality when each of us individually has peace in our own circles.
 If we bring peace into our individual spheres, the effect will be cumulative, and it will contribute to world peace.
 In 2000, He was part of a delegation of hundreds of world religious leaders who traveled to New York for the Millennium World Peace Summit of Religious and Spiritual Leaders, "an event unusual for its religious diversity and for its having convened at the United Nations," according to the New York Times.
 Singh told the Times, "When we sit and talk with them [leaders of other religions], we realize they are not much different".

 Rajinder has written a number of books including Inner and Outer Peace Through Meditation which was #1 Barnes and Noble best-selling meditation book.

 As founder of the Darshan Education Foundation, Singh has established Darshan Academy throughout India (schools that teach students from Pre-K—12).
 Integrating both meditation and a spiritual curriculum into a traditional academic environment, the foundation's goal is two-fold: first, to produce students whose spiritual potential is developed along with their intellect and physical well-being; and second, to inspire in each student a global view of the world, unobstructed by distinctions of race, nationality, religion, or economic status.

 He was President of the 16th International World Human Unity Conference in 1998.